 Fushimi Inari: JR train, direct on the Nara Line

-Kinkakuji: bus direct #101
+Kinkakuji: direct bus #101

-From Sanjo/Gion area
+From Sanjo/Gion area to:

 The Keihan Line runs north-south down the eastern side of Kyoto and will be useful for those staying near Sanjo or Gion.